All Products

 Note

-2. Create a hypothetical index on the table.
-Example:
+2. Create a hypothetical index.
+For example:

-SELECT * FROM hypopg_create_index('CREATE INDEX ON hypo (id)') ;
+SELECT * FROM hypopg_create_index('CREATE INDEX ON hypo (id)');

 indexrelid | indexname